 We will seek to increase the percentage of Medway's 12,000 students who stay in Medway after they graduate, supporting and developing initiatives to promote talent retention.
-This will include the promotion of the flagship 'creative quarter' between Rochester and Chatham, and a specific focus on engineering / manufacturing and construction.
+This will include the promotion of Medway as a creative city, and a specific focus on engineering / manufacturing and construction.